hronellenfitsch/astrotools/README.md

   * local install of [astrometry.net](http://astrometry.net/doc/build.html) (in particular, the solve-field and plotann.py tools must be callable)
   * libgphoto2 and python bindings

-## Polar alignment with capture.py and analyze.py
+## Polar alignment with align.py
 Make sure your mount is roughly polar aligned.
 Attach your camera via USB and set the desired exposure length.
-I have found 10s to work well.
+I have found 6s at f/4 and ISO 200 on a Nikon D7100 to work well.
 You may also want to shoot in JPEG instead of RAW to speed up the plate-solving process.